People looking to make lifestyle changes might consider the effects of working out without eating healthy.1

 These results, however, can lull people into a false sense that their routine is sufficient.
 While in reality, it is not feasible for those results to continue indefinitely.
 As the body gets used to exercise, these positive changes will become less and less noticeable and may even become completely undetectable.

-Exercise is incredibly good for everyone and is necessary to stay fit and healthy, but what happens if you workout but don’t eat healthy?1 Thankfully, exercise will always have a positive effect on the body, regardless of whether it is counteracted by other things.
+Exercise is incredibly beneficial and necessary for staying fit and healthy, but working out without eating healthy can undermine your efforts.3 Thankfully, exercise will always have a positive effect on the body, regardless of whether it is counteracted by other things.
 Unfortunately, though, those benefits will be degraded and the time and effort spent working out will be mostly wasted if poor food choices are constantly being made.

 You Can Gain Weight or Lose Weight From Eating Unhealthy & Working Out